Hero Image

 • The information is not related to the dispute.

-“Without Prejudice” in the Workplace
+“Without Prejudice” in the workplace

 Simply labelling a conversation, letter or email “without prejudice” may not be sufficient to privilege the employer’s communications.
 Privilege only applies to the employer communications if they meet the following criteria: